arkency/posts/posts/2015-06-12-subscribing-for-events-in-rails-event-store.md

 You see?
 No Router at all!
 It's event store who _"knows"_ where to send messages (events) based on subscriptions defined.

-## Try Rails Event Store &amp; get involved in development
+#### Try Rails Event Store &amp; get involved in development
-Want to learn how more about Event Sourcing &amp Rails Event Store?
+Want to learn how more about Event Sourcing &amp; Rails Event Store?
 Want to be involved in development?
 It's open source!
 Check the [code on Github](https://github.com/arkency/rails_event_store) and join the [discussions on Gitter](https://gitter.im/arkency/rails_event_store).